Guest Post by Kamira Gayle, Author & Creator of Impurrfectlife.com –A blog about finding joy, life inspiration and comfort after pet loss.

 As much as our hearts fight our practical mind, the reality is our furry family members will not live to be 75 years old on average.
 It’s just not how they are built.
 We all, pets and people, have a predetermined set time here on Earth.
 None of us know when our number will be up, but we know we are not immortal.
 Come to accept that your pet’s time came and they lived their best life up until the very last moment.
 You as a pet parent helped give them that gift.

 5) It’s Decision Time

 Today is the day to make a choice.
 You can remain in the same state; stagnate and burdened with guilt after pet loss.
 Or you can begin the journey to release that burden off your back and start to heal.
-You are not alone.
-Petrest does a great job in helping pet parents honour their pets in a dignified manner.
-Do the same for yourself.
 Do you think Fluffy would want you to continue to hang your head in shame and carry the burden of guilt?
 No way!
 Choose to honour the memory of your pet by first forgiving yourself.
 Then, give yourself permission to celebrate their entire life, and not solely harp on their last moments alive.
 The choice is up to you when to decide you are ready to release the guilt and move in a forward direction.

 Hopefully the choice you make is made sooner than later because we know our furry friends would only want to see us smiling again as soon as possible.
 Remember, moving forward does not mean forgetting their memory or what was shared, it means taking control of those emotions and choosing to actively find joy once again.